 Butch and Darlene Augspurg of www.thebranchranch.com have a sugarshack at their homesite on a beautiful setting near Philadelphia in Marion County, where syrup has been produced for many years.
 They tap about 100 trees on steep slopes near the Fabius river, connected with a network of 3/16” tubing, with sap collected in large cage tanks, which are hauled by tractor to their sugarshack.
 They have RO, along with a wood-fired Leader Half-Pint evaporator with drop flue and underfire air for efficient boiling, with syrup finished in their kitchen.
 They produce between 10-20 gallons of syrup each season, which they sell to their Christmas tree customers who visit their farm.

 James (shown here with neighbor and assistant Roger Macom) taps about 100 trees on his land north of Troy in Lincoln County.
-In recent years he has produced up to 20 gallons of syrup which he sells.
+In recent years he produced up to 20 gallons of syrup which he sells.
 Sap is collected in sapsacks on trees, poured into barrels pulled by a small tractor, then pumped into a feed tank at his sugarshack, which is a part of his barn.
 He has a Dominion & Grimm wood-fired evaporator with drop flue, and syrup is finished, filtered, and bottled in the sugarshack from several small finishing tanks where he monitors temperature closely.

 Michael taps 18 trees on very steep slopes at his homesite near Hartsburg, in Boone County.
 He started making syrup in 2015, and recently acquired a Bucket RO system which greatly reduces his fuel use.
 He boils on a propane-fueled turkey fryer, and finishes/filters in the kitchen.
 In a typical year he will finish about 5 gallons for family and friends, and sells a small amount of his product.

 Jim does not make syrup in Missouri, but I include him because he is the only person I know who makes syrup from BOXELDER TREES!
-He is perhaps the most westernmost syrupmaker on the continent - he taps trees along rural creeks near his hometown of Bartley, in southwestern Nebraska.
-In a recent year from 120 taps he collected 100 gallons of sap and has made 1.5 gallons of delicious syrup that he keeps within his family.
+He is perhaps the most westernmost syrupmaker in the midwest - he taps trees along rural creeks near his hometown of Bartley, in southwestern Nebraska.
+In a recent year from 120 taps he collected 100 gallons of sap and made 1.5 gallons of delicious syrup that he keeps within his family.
 He boils on a homemade steel pan over a wood-fired temporary concrete block arch and finishes in his kitchen.
 He says he doesnt know of any other syrupmakers in his state.
 So we can adopt him as a brother of the sweetwater!